ganeti/ganeti/man/gnt-instance.rst

 Failover will stop the instance (if running), change its primary node, and if it was originally running it will start it again (on the new primary).
-This only works for instances with drbd template (in which case you can only fail to the secondary node) and for externally mirrored templates (blockdev and rbd) (which can change to any other node).
+This works for instances with drbd template (in which case you can only fail to the secondary node) and for externally mirrored templates (sharedfile, blockdev, rbd and ext) (in which case you can fail to any other node).

-If the instance's disk template is of type blockdev or rbd, then you can explicitly specify the target node (which can be any node) using the ``-n`` or ``--target-node`` option, or specify an iallocator plugin using the ``-I`` or ``--iallocator`` option.
+If the instance's disk template is of type sharedfile, blockdev, rbd or ext, then you can explicitly specify the target node (which can be any node) using the ``-n`` or ``--target-node`` option, or specify an iallocator plugin using the ``-I`` or ``--iallocator`` option.
 If you omit both, the default iallocator will be used to specify the target node.

+If the instance's disk template is of type drbd, the target node is automatically selected as the drbd's secondary node.
+Changing the secondary node is possible with a replace-disks operation.

 Normally the failover will check the consistency of the disks before failing over the instance.
 If you are trying to migrate instances off